 I am often accused of being closed-minded and intolerant.
 This reflects flaws in my personality rather than the truth of my disposition.
 My mind is always open to sound evidence.
 I have changed my position on many issues in the light of newly revealed evidence.
-I do not change my mind because forceful personalities encourage me to.
+I do not change my mind just because forceful personalities encourage me to do so.
 As a professional teacher, I have always been tolerant with people willing to learn.
 I am also very tolerant of ignorance that is the result of circumstances beyond a person’s ability to control or do anything about.
-On this basis I can respect most people who hold all manner of religious beliefs, as I understand how indoctrination of the young works and how hard it can be to break free from its controlling influence on your mind.
+On this basis I can respect most people who hold all manner of religious beliefs, as I understand how indoctrination of the young works and how hard it can be to break free from its controlling influence on your mind and your daily life.
 It was a difficult journey for me to make myself, being brought up in the Roman Catholic church.
 I am, however, increasingly intolerant of the mindful ignorance in those that have the intellect and education to do better than be conned into anti-scientific crusades.
-The get out clause their is the word ‘conned’, as this is what they have been.
+The get out clause there is the word ‘conned’, as this is what they have been.
 Pigliucci’s book does a fine job of explaining how this comes about.

 A good starting point is Karl Popper’s famous “demarcation problem”.
 The demarcation problem in the philosophy of science is about how to distinguish between science and conscience, including between science, pseudoscience, and other products of human activity, like art and literature, and beliefs.
 The debate continues after over a century of dialogue among philosophers of science and scientists in various fields, and despite broad agreement on the basics of scientific method.
 Essentially, Popper believes that fields like psychoanalysis and sociology are unscientific because they are “unfalsifiable”, while true sciences, like physics and chemistry, are never absolutely proven because they are always open to the possibility that new evidence will falsify them.
 It is often categorised as either ‘hard science’ or ‘soft science’.
 The latter may well use the scientific method, but the nature of the subject matter and the evidence involved results in the demarcation problem.
 This does not mean soft science is not science, but just that they have additional problems in terms of their degree of certainty (which, remember, is never 100% for any science).

-Another issue is that of quasi-science – almost science, if you like.
-On the one hand it happens around the fringes of the acknowledged ‘hard’ sciences like physics.
-When physicists start philosophising about things beyond their ability to currently apply the scientific method to, such as multiverses and the multiple interpretations of quantum mechanics, often based on little more than mathematical modelling, then we begin to see “the potential mathematical elegance being far removed, or even alien to, physical reality” (Lawrence Krauss ‘Hiding in the Mirror’).
+Another issue is that of quasi-science – i.e. ‘almost science’, if you like.
+On the one hand, it happens around the fringes of the acknowledged ‘hard’ sciences like physics.
+When physicists start philosophising about things beyond their ability to currently apply the scientific method to, such as multiverses and the multiple interpretations of quantum mechanics, often based on little more than mathematical modelling, then we begin to see “the potential mathematical elegance being far removed, or even alien to, physical reality” (Lawrence Krauss ‘Hiding in the Mirror‘).